-The project has been delayed and as reported in the past, project responsibilities have been transferred to the New York City Economic Development Corporation (EDC) from the Department of Design & Construction.
-With this transition, budget and planning changes have taken place.
+The project has been delayed and as reported in the past, project responsibilities had been transferred to the New York City Economic Development Corporation (EDC) from the Department of Design & Construction.
+With this transition, budget and planning changes took place.
 ABC No Rio reported that the City of New York has committed a total of \$9.3 million in capital funding for this project.

-During this quarter, the contractor mobilization work continues and all parties are now hopeful that the construction of the ABC No Rio new flagship facility will commence in the second quarter of 2019 with an anticipated four to six months schedule for Phase 1 (excavation and foundation work) which LMDC is funding.
+During this quarter, the contractor mobilization and site preparation work continued and all parties were hopeful that the construction of the ABC No Rio new flagship facility would commence in the third quarter of 2019 with an anticipated four to six months schedule for Phase 1 (excavation and foundation work) which LMDC is funding.